HakonHarnes/img-clip.nvim/vimdoc.md

 The drag and drop feature enables users to drag images from the web browser or file explorer into the terminal to automatically embed them, in normal mode.
 Drag and drop can also be enabled in insert mode by setting the `drag_and_drop.insert_mode` option to `true`.
-For drag and drop to work properly, the following is required by the terminal emulator:
+For drag and drop to work properly, the terminal emulator must meet the following requirements:

 1. The terminal emulator must paste the file path or URL to the image when it is dropped into the terminal.
 2. The text must be inserted in [bracketed paste mode](https://cirw.in/blog/bracketed-paste), which allows Neovim to differentiate pasted text from typed-in text.